Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Hamiltonian mechanics in the analytical basis

 \subsection{Resolving bosonic second class constraints}

 Actually, as we have already stated, we do not need to know the complete algebra of the constraints in detail.
 Instead we can observe that the bosonic second class constraints in the analytical basis, Eqs.~\eqref{bpA=0}, \eqref{fd=An} and \eqref{pA=0}, \eqref{bfd=An}, are explicitly resolved (in terminology of Dirac \cite{Dirac:1963}).
-This implies that in these pairs of constraints one element, \eqref{fd=An} and \eqref{bfd=An}, can be rewritten in the form of expression for coordinate ${\rm x}_A$ and $\bar{\rm x}_A$ in terms of other variables, while the other, conjugate elements, \eqref{bpA=0} and \eqref{pA=0}, implies vanishing of the momenta conjugate to these dependent coordinates.
-In such cases the procedure of changing the Poisson brackets by Dirac brackets can be replaced by just setting momenta to zero in the strong sense
+This implies that in these pairs of constraints one element, \eqref{fd=An} and \eqref{bfd=An}, can be rewritten as expression for coordinate ${\rm x}_A$ and $\bar{\rm x}_A$, respectively, in terms of other variables, while the other, conjugate element, \eqref{bpA=0} and \eqref{pA=0}, respectively, implies vanishing of the momenta conjugate to this dependent coordinate.
+In such cases, the procedure of changing the Poisson brackets by Dirac brackets can be replaced by just setting momenta to zero in the strong sense

 \be \bar{p}=0\; , \qquad p=0\; , \ee

 and substituting ${\rm x}_A$ and $\bar{\rm x}_A$ in all places when these appear by their expressions obtained by solving \eqref{fd=An} and \eqref{bfd=An},

 \bea {{\rm x}}_A = -\frac{ \tilde{{\mathfrak d}}+ {4i} \tilde{{\cal H}} \,{\theta}^{{w}} \bar{\theta}^{{w}} +2i \bar{\theta}^w\tilde{\nu}}{m+2\tilde{{\mathcal{H}}}} \; , \qquad \bar{{\rm x}}_A = -\frac{\bar{\tilde{{\mathfrak d}}} - {4i} \tilde{\cal H} \,{\theta}^{\bar{w}} \bar{\theta}^{\bar{w}} + 2i {\theta}^{\bar{w}}\bar{\tilde{\nu}}} {m+2\tilde{{\mathcal{H}}}} \; . \qquad \eea